bluerobotics/ardusub-zola/advanced-usage/index.md

 It is possible to configure which components get displayed, as well as the line colour:
 {{ easy_image(src="attitude-hud-config", width=500, center=true) }}

+##### Virtual Horizon

+The virtual horizon widget displays the vehicle's pitch and roll as though on the gauge in a plane:
+{{ easy_image(src="virtual-horizon-widget", width=300, center=true) }}

+It is most useful for guided and/or autonomous control, where the main display is of the vehicle's position.

 ##### Compass